TabbyML/quick-question/README.md

-## Quick Question by TabbyML
+## ⁉️ Quick Question by TabbyML

-**An incubating AI-powered stack overflow for your codebase.
+An incubating AI-powered stack overflow for your codebase.

 > **Warning**
 > This is work in progress, it is not a production ready.